nats-io/nats-site/content/documentation/server/gnatsd-auth.md

 # NATS Server Authorization

-You can enable authentication on the NATS server so that a client must authentication when connecting.
+You can enable authentication on the NATS server so that a client must authenticate its identity when connecting.

 ## Options